N5GEH/n5geh.tools.entirety/docs/USERMODEL.md

 # How to create users and assign roles and groups

 There are two ways to create users and assign roles depending on the authentication mode: Local authentication and OIDC authentication.
-Which mode is active, can be set in the [settings file of Entirety](https://github.com/N5GEH/n5geh.tools.entirety/blob/development/docs/SETTINGS.md#local_auth).
+The authentication mode can be set in the [Entirety settings file](https://github.com/N5GEH/n5geh.tools.entirety/blob/development/docs/SETTINGS.md#local_auth).

 ## Local Authentication